Joseph Nicolosi: Biography

 In 2012, California passed a law that banned the provision of conversion therapy to minors, including some of Nicolosi's existing patients.
 Nicolosi was named as a plaintiff in a lawsuit challenging the law on constitutional grounds but the law, effectively barring Nicolosi's clinic from taking on patients under the age of 18, was subsequently upheld.
 The Supreme Court later explicitly referenced this case.

 In 2013, Nicolosi appeared in Stephen Fry's television documentary Stephen Fry: Out There, which examined different attitudes to homosexuality.
 Nicolosi informed Fry that "sixty percent of our clients now are teenagers.
 Parents call up in a panic because they found out their son is looking at gay porn, and, of course we have to get him into therapy".
 After the segment, Fry says that "for all his talk of success, Nicolosi is unable to find one of his ex-gays to talk to us".
 Fry then speaks with Daniel Gonzales, a former client of Nicolosi's who did not have success in changing his sexual orientation.
 Gonzales condemns the therapy.

 From 2013, protests were raised in Spain over the sale of three of Nicolosi's books titled: I Want to Stop Being Gay (Quiero Dejar De Ser Homosexual), How to Prevent Homosexuality (Cómo prevenir la homosexualidad), and Gender Confusion in Childhood (La confusión de género en la infancia).
 Major Spanish department store El Corte Inglés was threatened with a boycott by the United Left coalition over its stocking of the works, but continued to market them in 2014.

 Nicolosi died in March 2017 at the age of 70 from flu complications.

 On July 2, 2019, leading online book retailer Amazon removed several of Nicolosi's books from their catalog, including the 2002 publication A Parent's Guide to Preventing Homosexuality, following a Change.org petition requesting that they do so.

-Nicolosi's NARTH continues to exist as "The Alliance for Therapeutic Choice and Scientific Integrity", headed by his son Joseph Nicolosi Jr.

-Nicolosi's son Joseph Nicolosi, Jr. coined the term "reintegrative therapy" for his own approach which he says is distinct from conversion therapy.
+Nicolosi's NARTH continues to exist as "The Alliance for Therapeutic Choice and Scientific Integrity", headed by his son Joseph Nicolosi Jr. Nicolosi Jr. coined the term "reintegrative therapy" for his own approach which he says is distinct from conversion therapy.